Horizon Straddling ISCOs in Spherically Symmetric String Black Holes: Extremal Case:

-For Circular geodesic motions of the test particle, both energy and angular momentum are real finite, therefore we must have $r_{0}>M$.
-Now the most interesting class of circular orbits are innermost stable circular orbits which occur at the point of inflection as given by the equation (\ref{pi}).
-Therefore the ISCO equation for the test particle of the extremal GMGHS spacetimes is given by
+Once again, for Circular geodesic motions of the test particle, both energy and angular momentum are real and finite, therefore we must have $r_{0}>M$.
+Now the most interesting class of circular orbit is the innermost stable circular orbit which occurs at the point of inflection as given by the equation (\ref{pi}).
+Hence the ISCO equation for the test particle of the extremal GMGHS space-times can be written as